-Firewall Mode Security Context
+Firewall Mo Firewall Mode Security Context

-Routed Transparent Multiple
+Mı Multiple tiple

-Command Mode Single Context System
+Command Mode Routed Transparent Single Context System

-Cache mode • •
+Cache configuration • •

 The expiration time is the amount of time in minutes that the security appliance caches an object without revalidating it.
 Revalidation consists of rechecking the content.